Walnut Cake with Coffee Frosting

 How to make the Coffee Cream Filling

 Whip the heavy cream: In a well-chilled bowl whip 1 cup of whipping cream with 1/4 cup of sifted cocoa powder and 2 tbsp instant coffee or 2 Starbucks Via packet until stiff peaks, about 4 minutes.
 Watch the cream closely because it goes from stiff peaks to overwhipped very quickly.
 If the cream is overwhipped and starts to separate, add a couple of tablespoons of liquid heavy cream and carefully fold until it is no longer chunky, but instead smooth.
+Then, carefully fold in the sour cream.
 Refrigerate until needed.

 Whip butter & combine with other ingredients: Whip 12 oz room temperature butter in a stand mixer for about 5 minutes or until pale in color and very fluffy, scraping down the sides often.
 Add 1 1/2 cans of dulce de leche in two additions and whip until combined and fluffy.
-Carefully fold in the sour cream, then fold in the refrigerated whipped cream.
+Carefully fold in the whipped cream.

 How to layer the Coffee and Walnut cake